Dean, School of Film

 DESIRED COMPETENCIES, KNOWLEDGE, SKILLS & ABILITIES

-The next dean will possess many of the following qualifications and experiences, particularly exhibiting:
+The next Dean will bring to the position a balance of creative vision, administrative capacity, and strategic thinking.
+The ideal candidate have an expansive professional network, and will possess many of the following qualifications and experiences, particularly exhibiting:

 University of the Arts’ mission is simple: to advance human creativity.
 Established in 1876, UArts believes creativity is the most essential skill for success in today’s society and has educated generations of groundbreaking artists, performers, designers and creative leaders for more than 141 years.
-After being granted university status in 1987, University of the Arts became the largest institution of its kind in the nation, offering programs in media arts, design, fine arts, crafts, music, dance, theater and writing.
-It now features 30 undergraduate arts majors, 15 graduate programs and the nation’s first PhD program in Creativity.
+After being granted university status in 1987, University of the Arts became the largest institution of its kind in the nation, offering programs in media arts, design, fine arts, crafts, music, dance, theater, and writing.
+It now features 23 undergraduate arts majors, 14 graduate programs and the nation’s first PhD program in Creativity.

-Please send all nominations, inquiries, and applications, in confidence, to:
+Please send all nominations, inquiries, and applications (cv and letter of interest), in confidence, to:

 Susan VanGilder, Managing Director